jclopezamezquita/e75_software_gestao_microrredes/README.md

 # Energy Management System (EMS) with EVs

 ## Introduction
-A program that uses tools like Python, MySQL, Docker and Angular in its development.
+A program that uses tools like Python, MySQL, Docker and Angular.

 EMS will provide the following services:
 * Optimal day-ahead dispatch of the available distributed energy resources (DER);